Time-Optimal Control via Heaviside Step-Function Approximation: Introduction

 Control problem formulation as least-squares problems ($\ell_2$-norm) is oftentimes appropriate and sufficient in robot control and planning~\cite{vaillant:auro:2016,pfeiffer2017} and enjoys great popularity because of its simplicity and availability of open-source solvers~\cite{ceres}.
 A special formulation of least-squares programming is hierarchical least-squares programming~\cite{Escande2014}.
-Here constraints and objectives can be further prioritized within such that a more efficient robot control can be achieved~\cite{pfeiffer2023}.
+Here, constraints and objectives can be further prioritized within such that a more efficient robot control can be achieved~\cite{pfeiffer2023}.
 Especially the separation of regularization tasks is oftentimes very helpful as the actual objectives can be fulfilled to higher accuracy as has been demonstrated in~\cite{pfeiffer2018}.
 However, there are problem settings that are not equivalently solvable in the $\ell_2$-norm.
-An example would be the above mentioned problem in the $\ell_1$-norm for discrete time-optimal control~\cite{chen2012,Doetlinger2014}.
-In this work we propose a globally converging approximation of the discrete time-optimal control problem in the $\ell_2$-norm based on the approximate heaviside function~\cite{berg1929heaviside}.
+An example would be the above mentioned problem in the $\ell_1$-norm for DTOC~\cite{chen2012,Doetlinger2014}.
+In this work we propose a provably equivalent approximation of linear and non-linear DTOC in the $\ell_2$-norm based on the approximate heaviside function~\cite{berg1929heaviside}.
 The heaviside function has been treated in different works.
 The authors in~\cite{Wang2017} use a heaviside step-function approximation in order to indicate mechanical stress violations in topology optimization.
 The authors in~\cite{Zhou2020} directly optimize over the discontinuous Heaviside step-function and propose an appropriate Newton's method to do so.

-Our contribution is therefore threefold: \begin{itemize} \item Discrete time-optimal control as an easily implementable NL-HLSP that can be solved by off the shelf non-linear least-squares solvers. \item Applicability to both linear and non-linear systems. \item Global convergence for discrete time-optimal control formulated as a least-squares problem. \end{itemize}
+Our contribution is therefore threefold: \begin{itemize} \item Approximate discrete time-optimal control (ADTOC) as an easily implementable NL-HLSP that can be solved by off the shelf non-linear least-squares solvers. \item Provable equivalence to true DTOC. \item Applicability to both linear and non-linear systems. \end{itemize}